- "The capital may already be in ruins, but I will protect Klaipeda."

 - "Belief in yourself.
 Endless confidence.
 These are the most important things when projecting yourself in reality.
 That is the nature of Psychokino and the power that moves the world."

-One of the classes available to Wizards starting at Rank 3.
+One of the classes available to Wizards.
 Psychokinos specialize in the power of the mind, namely in using the mind to move just about anything not nailed down.

 Tropes associated with Psychokinos:

 - Grievous Harm with a Body: Using Telekinesis, Psychokinos can slam an enemy around, dealing damage to other nearby enemies in the process.

 - Mind Rape: Psychic Pressure continually damages a target while leaving them unable to fight back.

 - Random Teleportation: Teleporation moves the Psychokino to a nearby location at random.

 - Switch-Out Move: Swap lets Psychokinos trade physical locations with their target instantly.